Reference Attributes

 js

-let number = 10
+let num = 10

 function passByValue(n) {

-// they occupy two separate memory locations,
+// and they are two separate locations in memory.

 n = n + 1